jbremer/cuckoo/docs/book/usage/submit.rst

 It currently has the following options available::

     $ cuckoo submit --help
 	Usage: cuckoo submit [OPTIONS] [TARGET]...

 	  Submit one or more files or URLs to Cuckoo.

 	Options:
 	  -u, --url            Submitting URLs instead of samples -o, --options TEXT   Options for these tasks --package TEXT       Analysis package to use
 	  --custom TEXT        Custom information to pass along this task --owner TEXT         Owner of this task
 	  --timeout INTEGER    Analysis time in seconds
 	  --priority INTEGER   Priority of this task
 	  --machine TEXT       Machine to analyze these tasks on --platform TEXT      Analysis platform
-      --memory            Enable memory dumping
+	  --memory             Enable full VM memory dumping
 	  --enforce-timeout    Don't terminate the analysis early
 	  --clock TEXT         Set the system clock
 	  --tags TEXT          Analysis tags
 	  --baseline           Create baseline task
 	  --remote TEXT        Submit to a remote Cuckoo instance --shuffle            Shuffle the submitted tasks
-      --pattern TEXT      Provide a glob-pattern when submitting a directory
-      --max INTEGER       Submit up to X tasks at once --unique            Only submit samples that have not been analyzed before
+	  --pattern TEXT       Provide a glob-pattern when submitting a directory --max INTEGER        Submit up to X tasks at once --unique             Only submit samples that have not been analyzed before --record-macro TEXT  Record a macro with given name --help               Show this message and exit.

       -d, --debug         Enable verbose logging
       -q, --quiet         Only log warnings and critical messages --help              Show this message and exit.